 The TOE provides secure administrative services for management of general TOE configuration and the security functionality provided by the TOE.
-All TOE administration occurs either through a secure SSHv2 session or via a local serial console connection.
+All TOE administration occurs either through a secure SSHv2 session or via a local console connection.
 The TOE provides the ability to securely manage:

-- Administration of the TOE locally and remotely - Configuration of warning and consent access banners - Configuration of session inactivity thresholds - Updates of the TOE software - Configuration of authentication failures - Configuration of the audit functions of the TOE - Configuration of the TOE provided services - Configuration of the cryptographic functionality of the TOE - Generate, install, and manage Pre-Shared Key (PSK) - Manage the Key Server, Connectivity Association Key (CAK) and MKA participants - Configure lockout time interval for excessive authentication failures
+- Administration of the TOE locally and remotely; - Configuration of warning and consent access banners; - Configuration of session inactivity thresholds;

+- Updates of the TOE software; - Configuration of authentication failures; - Configuration of the audit functions of the TOE; - Configuration of the TOE provided services; and - Configuration of the cryptographic functionality of the TOE.